Reading Time: 14 minutes

 LGBTQ+ Hotlines and Crisis Centers

-- LGBT National Help Center: This center serves gay, lesbian, bisexual, transgender and questioning people with free and confidential peer-support and local resources.
+- LGBTQIA2S Hotline: This center serves gay, lesbian, bisexual, transgender and questioning people with free and confidential peer-support and local resources, especially for those considering coming out.

 - LGBT National Hotline: 888-843-4564